Diagonal Difference Method (DDM)

 In the second step, we compute two differences based on the constants of the equations:

-These differences help to isolate the values of xx and yy in a more straightforward manner.
+These differences help to isolate the values of and in a more straightforward manner.

 The final step involves solving for the unknowns using the following formulas: